-Child poverty rates vary between local authority areas.
-The most recent local child poverty estimates range from 29% of all children in Glasgow City to 13% in East Renfrewshire.4
+Child poverty rates have been rising both nationally and locally in recent years.
+Rates vary between local authority areas.
+The most recent local child poverty estimates range from 29% of all children in Glasgow City to 13% in East Renfrewshire.

 Child poverty rates also vary within each local authority.
-This means that even local authorities with relatively low levels of child poverty may still contain areas with significant numbers of families living in poverty.
+This means that even local authorities with relatively low levels of child poverty may still contain areas with significant numbers of families living in poverty